Currency: GBP

 If practicable, send a sample fitting or wire stay to the Jimmy Green Rigging Team.

-We can then relieve you of the responsibility by positively matching your existing terminal to the correct replacement.
+We can relieve you of the responsibility by positively matching your existing terminal to the correct replacement.

 Of course, you are welcome to label all your rigging, pack it up and send it to us to replicate.